Lecturer: Florian Theil

 Status for Mathematics students: List A

 Formal registration prerequisites: None

-Synergies: MA209 Calculus of Variations addresses a way how differential equations can be derived.
-Sometimes, solving partial differential equations comes down to having to solve ordinary differential equations, and then computational techniques as discussed in MA261 Differential Equations: Modelling and Numerics can prove useful.
+Synergies: Sometimes, solving partial differential equations comes down to having to solve ordinary differential equations, and then computational techniques as discussed in MA2K4 Numerical Methods and Computing can prove useful.
 Eigenvalue problems for second order ordinary differential equations are investigated in MA254 Theory of ODEs in more depth.
 There are many applications of partial differential equations, for example, those discussed in PX263 Electromagnetic Theory and Optics and PX264 Physics of Fluids.

 Leads to: The following modules have this module listed as assumed knowledge or useful background:

 - MA4L0 Advanced Topics in Fluids